neosaurrrus/eola-technical-challenge/README.md

 1. Add steps to validate the input file is usable.
 2. Allow users to pick a different file if wanted.
 3. Jazz up the output, play around with extracting 'fun' facts such as highest scoring name.
-# Things I found tricky
+# Things I found Tricky

 Setting up a Ruby project- It has been a while since I had done non-Rails Ruby from scratch so it might be over engineered for the job it needed to do but I kept the functionality to easily produce a gem from it at a later stage.